AFRICAN MISSIONS, EDUCATION AND THE ROAD TO INDEPENDENCE:

 Political opposition to colonial rule often assumed religious dimensions.
 Many Europeans were surprised and shocked that Nigerians wanted to develop new denominations independent of European control.
-However the SUM actively encouraged the formation of a native African Church from the outset.
+However the SUM actively encouraged the formation of an indigenous African Church from the outset.
 The pulpits of the independent congregations provided one of the few available avenues for the free expression of attitudes critical of colonial rule.

-The voice of the native church was complemented by those of other organisations that arose in the 1920s, such as the Nigerian Union of Teachers, the Nigerian Law Association, the Nigerian Produce Traders' Association, led by Obafemi Awolowo, ethnic and kinship organizations (eg the Igbo Federal Union and the Egbe Omo Oduduwa, a Yoruba cultural movement) and youth or student groups.
+In the south, the voice of the indigenous church was complemented by those of other organisations that arose in the 1920s, such as the Nigerian Union of Teachers, the Nigerian Law Association, the Nigerian Produce Traders' Association (led by Obafemi Awolowo) ethnic and kinship organizations (eg the Igbo Federal Union and the Egbe Omo Oduduwa, a Yoruba cultural movement) and youth or student groups.
 Most were ostensibly non-political, but nonetheless allowed for the expression of nationalist sentiment and criticisms of government policy.

 The opportunity afforded by the 1922 constitution to elect a handful of representatives to the Legislative Council gave politically conscious Nigerians something concrete to work on.
 The principal figure in the political activity that ensued was Herbert Macauley, often referred to as the father of Nigerian nationalism.
 His political platform called for economic and educational development, Africanization of the civil service, and self-government for Lagos.
 He aroused political awareness through his newspaper, the Lagos Daily News, while leading the Nigerian National Democratic Party (NNDP) founded in 1922.
 It dominated elections in Lagos from this time until the ascendancy of the National Youth Movement (NYM) in 1938, with its call for dominion status for Nigeria and economic self-determination.
 Many participants in the movement were graduates of mission schools.
 However, the nationalists were often critical of the missions because of their links with colonial agencies, so the missionaries had to distance themselves from imperial policy or face rejection.